Privacy Notice for Apolline Training

 - Whether the data will be subjected to automated decision making

 - Individuals’ privacy rights.

-Apolline Training, is a company registered at Companies House registration number 07245126 whose registered address is 6 Burnmoor Meadow, Finchampstead, Wokingham, Berkshire RG40 3TX.
+Apolline Ltd, is a company registered at Companies House registration number 07245126 whose registered address is 6 Burnmoor Meadow, Finchampstead, Wokingham, Berkshire RG40 3TX.

-Personal Data held for our Clients’ and Students’
+Personal Data is held for our Clients and Members.

-The personal data we process (processing includes obtaining the information, using it, storing it, securing it, disclosing it, and destroying it) for our Clients’ and Students’ may include:
+The personal data we process (processing includes obtaining the information, using it, storing it, securing it, disclosing it, and destroying it) for our Clients and Members may include: